thormaweb/laravel-admin-theme/README.md

 If you want to customice the roles and permission tables, or if your User model use UUID check out the `spatie/laravel-permission` documentation [https://github.com/spatie/laravel-permission](https://github.com/spatie/laravel-permission)

+Olso the Media Library package has custom config file (optional).
 **Run the following commands:**

 ```shell